-St. Mary's newest residence hall is a suite-style hall that is the same sex by suite that includes meeting rooms, a large courtyard, lounges for group study sessions, and balconies for a relaxing space with great views.
-The Biology Living Learning Community, the Political Science Living Learning Community, and Rattlers have HEART are all located on the 3rd floor of Founders Hall.
+This hall is transitioning to a second year experience hall.
+This suite-style hall is the same gender by suite and includes meeting rooms, a large courtyard, lounges for group study sessions, and balconies for a relaxing space with great views.
+The Cyber Cafe has vending machines and a kitchen space for students to bake.